CartoDB/carto-vl/docs/guides/02-add-data-sources.md

 You already have your data in GeoJSON format, and you don't have access to a CARTO account (if you do have a CARTO account, you should import it to get a better performance and more capabilities, and then use a `Dataset` source).
 This can also be a useful format for some quick tests, using inline GeoJSON if you are managing just a few rows or a *.geojson* file just next to your *.html*.

 ### SQL source
 SQL is a very common language to make queries in databases and geospatial software.
 It provides a flexible mechanism to adapt your dataset to your specific needs.

 #### Add a SQL source
 Let's see how to add a SQL source to your map!

-Define a query (select only the largest cities (`megacity`) in the world from the `populated_places` dataset):
+Define a query (select only the largest cities - category `megacity`) in the world from the `populated_places` dataset):
 ```js
 const query = 'SELECT * FROM populated_places WHERE megacity = 1';
 ```
+**Note:**
-> This is a simple query but the SQL runs on CARTO's backend, which is powered by PostGIS, so you could also execute more sophisticated queries and even spatial analysis.
+This is a simple query but the SQL runs on CARTO's backend, which is powered by PostGIS, so you could also execute more sophisticated queries and even spatial analysis.

 Create a SQL source:
 ```js